 Mr. President, as I've said previously, America exports more copyrighted intellectual property than any country in the world, a huge percentage of it to nations of the European Union.
 In fact, in 1996, the core U.S. copyright industries achieved foreign sales and exports exceeding \$60 billion, surpassing, for the first time, every other export sector, including automotive, agriculture and aircraft.
-And, according to 1996 esand aircrait.
 And, according to 1996 estimates, copyright industries account for some 5.7 percent of the total gross domestic product.
-Furthermore, copyright industries are creating American jobs at nearly three times the rate of other industries, with the number of U.S. workers employed by core copyright industries more than doubling be-tween 1977 and 1996.
-Today, these indus-tries contribute more to the economy and employ more workers than any single manufacturing sector, accounting for over 5 percent of the total U.S. workforce.
-In fact, in 1996, the total copyright industries employed more workers than the four leading noncopyright manufacturing sectors combined.
+Furthermore, copyright industries are creating American jobs at nearly three times the rate of other industries, with the number of U.S. workers employed by core copyright industries more to the economy and employ more workers than any single manufacturing sector, accounting for over 5 percent of the total U.S. workforce.
+In fact, in 1996, the total copyright industries employed more workers than the four leading noncopy-

 Clearly, Mr. President, America stands to lose a significant part of its international trading advantage if our copyright laws do not keep pace with emerging international standards.
-Given the mandated application of the "rule of the shorter term" under the EU Directive, American works will fall EU DIFECTIVE, AMERICAN WORKS WILL TAIL into the public domain 20 years before those of our European trading partners, undercutting our international trading position and depriving copyright owners of two decades of income they might otherwise have.
+Given the mandated application of the "rule of the shorter term" under the EU Directive, American works will fall into the public domain 20 years before those of our European trading partners, undercutting our international trading position and depriving copyright owners of two decades of income they might otherwise have.
 Similar consequences will follow in those nations outside the EU that choose to exercise the "rule of the shorter term" under the Berne Convention and the Universal Copyright Convention.

-The public performance of musical works is one of the copyright rights that will be benefited by the 20-year extension.
-But-ironically-in title II of the bill, Mr. President, we are cutting back on that right by expanding the exemption that currently exists in the Copyright Act for "mom-and-pop" establishments.
+The public performance of musical works is one of the copyright rights that will be henefited by the 20-year extension.
+But-ironically-in title II of the bill, Mr. President, we are cutting back on that right by expanding the exemption that currently exists in the copyright Act for "mom-and-pop" establishments.
 Because of the public performance right, businesses that use music to attract customers are required to obtain a license.
 The licenses can be obtained from the performing rights organizations (PROs), namely, ASCAP, BMI, and SESAC.
 The PROs, in turn, pay the owners of copyright in the music-music publishers, composers, and/or songwriters-from the proceeds.
-Because the rates charged by the two biggest PROs, ASCAP are monitored by the Rate Court of the U.S. District Court of the Southern District of New York, the rates today amount to a very small amount per annum per business.
+Because the rates charged by the two biggest PROs, ASCAP and BMI, are monitored by the Rate Court of the U.S. District Court of the Southern District of New York, the rates to day amount to a very small amount per annum per business.
 The rates are even smaller for the kinds of performances covered by title II of the bill-performances of music over television and radio sets that businesses turn on for the benefit of their customers.
 And, as I said, "mom-and-pop" establishments do not have to pay anything.
-Nevertheless, some have sought for over 3 years to eliminate the licensing of music that arrives in a business establishthrough the reception of radio and TV signals.
+Nevertheless, some how sough for over 3 years to eliminate the licensing of music that arrives in a business establishment through the reception of radio and TV sirenals.

+and TV signals.
 I have a stellar record in supporting legislation that benefits small business, but this includes songwriters, who themselves are small businesses.
 I have yet to discover a reason to eliminate or even reduce the charge for the commercial use of some one else's property.
 In my view, property is property whether it's dirt or intangible, and I have always been a defender of property rights.